igiul667/WAbot-v1.0/README.md

 |    2 | the command to call python (added for future compatibility with windows where the command is "python")    |

 ## Using it
+You can use the bot in groups or chat.

 🎤 TTS : .tts things

 📷 PHOTO: .pict things

 📹 VIDEO: .video things

 🔊 AUDIO: .audio things

 🏷️ STICKER: send an image with caption ".sticker"